What is an 'abandoned' call?

 Who can track these 'abandoned' calls in Freshcaller?

-Supervisors, Administrators, and Account Administrators in Freshcaller can track the real-time abandoned call metrics using the Live dashboard.
+All users - Supervisors, Administrators, and Account Administrators in Freshcaller can track the real-time abandoned call metrics using the Live dashboard.

 Where do I find the abandoned call metrics?